StarIdksggsgsgs/Memaph/README.md

 Contact either `mruptimee.` on Discord for queries, or join the [Discord](https://zeusssz.github.io/hercules-discord/), to use the **Herucles Bot**.
 <br>

-You may also use the [Website](https://hercules-obfuscator.xyz/) to obfuscate your code

 >[!CAUTION]
 Obfuscation is not a foolproof method for protecting your code!
 Always consider additional security measures depending on your use case.